-The installation of roof trusses is now progressing in Experiment Hall 1, and on Wednesday last week, roof truss number 6 was lifted in place.
-In Experiment Hall 2, the first phase of sandwich panels has been completed, as well as installation of the TRP (Tremco Roof Preservative) roofing over the Monolith/bunker area.
+The installation of roof trusses is now progressing in Experimental Hall 1, and on Wednesday last week, roof truss number 6 was lifted in place.
+In Experimental Hall 2, the first phase of sandwich panels has been completed, as well as installation of the TRP (Tremco Roof Preservative) roofing over the Monolith/bunker area.
 ESS's Neutron Scattering Systems division currently has parallel access to the area to install the curved beam and shielding blocks for the bunker.
 20 R6 pillars fastened to the previously installed brackets will then follow, and when completed on the Hall 2 side, the same procedure will follow for the Hall1 side.

 The rebuilding of the superstructure for the entrance to the Transport Hall is currently under way.
 Installation of an overhead crane in the Transport Hall will be done mid-June.
 Internal sealing works between Hall 2 and the beamline gallery were carried out week, and superstructure is set to start for the part 2 area of the beamline gallery shortly.